tonioloewald/b8r-native/README.md

 <b8r-component path="component/raw-viewer"></b8r-component>
 ```

-This example makes extensive use of shell commands to finds RAW image files
+This example makes extensive use of shell commands to find RAW image files
-using macOS's spotlight command line tools and generates previews using the quicklook
+using macOS's spotlight command line tools and generates thumbnails and full size views
-command line tools.
+using the quicklook command line tools.

 It's not quite as fast as purely native applications like
 [FastRAWViewer](https://www.fastrawviewer.com/) or [RAWPower](https://gentlemencoders.com/)